 You have the right to opt-out of receiving marketing communications at any time by:

-- using the ‘unsubscribe’ link in emails or ‘STOP’ number in texts; or
+- using an ‘unsubscribe’ link in emails or ‘STOP’ number in texts; or

 - updating your marketing preferences on applicable links provided to you e.g. cp.qa.com.